v-a-s-a/ricopili_bioinformatics/README.md

-# MAGMA
+# Ricopili Bioinformatics

-Currently, MAGMA is wrapped into the bioinformatics tool.
-It uses Snakemake to specify and execute the MAGMA pipeline.
+This is a set of workflows meant to be used after running a GWAS with Ricopili.

 ## Installation